 - personal expenses

-Participants must register for the summer 2020 term.
+You must register for the summer 2022 term.

-Student seeking academic credit for their participation must register for either:
+If you are seeking academic credit for your participation, you must register for either:

 - BIO 112 - Biology II

 - HUM 120 - Cultural Studies

 If you are not seeking to earn academic credit for your participation, you must register for TVL 7800 - non curriculum course.